Rosuav/satisfactory-looting/README.md

 * Remote saves??

-On a session group, the effective savefile is always the most recently modified file matching that base name (eg Noob*.sav).
-If a new file is created/updated within the group, it will automatically be pushed out.
+On a session group, the effective savefile is always the most recently modified file from that session.
+If a new file is created/updated with the same session name, it will automatically be pushed out.

 TODO: Currently, creation of map markers fails if there are no other markers in the savefile.
 How can we synthesize the first ever map marker?
-Can we do that safely?
+Is there anything else that has to be created in parallel?

 Europa Universalis IV savefile parser